MZaFaRM/CS50-AI/README.md

-# CS50-AI
+# CS50AI
-My entire repository for the CS50 AI course
+My entire repository for the CS50AI course